 Even if you think you haven’t heard of Luke Hersheson, it’s likely you’ve seen his handiwork.
 He’s the man responsible for some of the world’s most famous hair, including Sienna Miller, Victoria Beckham, and Keira Knightley.
-His blow-dry bars kick-started the trend in London over a decade ago and now, he’s just opened a brand-new salon space in Harvey Nichols in Knightsbridge.
+His blow-dry bars kick-started the trend in London over a decade ago and he has is own salon in the city as well.

 Given his endless expertise, he was well poised to dispel any myths around haircuts, which is why I asked him exactly what to do in the case of a bad one, and whether or not a fringe is ever a good idea.
 If you were thinking of chopping off your hair any time soon, don’t do anything until you’ve read this.

 How often do you need to get your hair cut?

 “If you’ve got a proper, proper haircut — and by that I mean something that’s more graphic or a bob, for example — then the eight-week rule probably applies a bit more.
 Sometimes, you find that you get a really great haircut and then as it grows out, it goes through different iterations, so sometimes you can get 12 weeks out of it.

 “Don’t think you need to go to the hairdresser every eight weeks, though.
 It’s a bit of an old-fashioned myth.
 It was more relevant in the 70s and 80s when people had very specific shapes and then they would collapse as they grew out, but it’s not as clear-cut as that any more.”